force11/force11-sciwg/hackathons/FORCE2017-hackathon.md

 When you join Gitter, please introduce yourself, letting the group know your skills, interests and time availability.
 We'll then assign you to a hackathon group working on a task.

+We will not be running a video stream from the room as there is not a projector/screen, and the wifi might not be stable enough.
+However we will have the possibility of doing audio meetings if required.

 ## Useful Links

 - [CodeMeta Schema v2.0](https://raw.githubusercontent.com/codemeta/codemeta/2.0/codemeta.jsonld)